lkbj0717/linzhenjun.github.io/_pages/about.md

 <!-- My curriculum vitae can be downloaded [here (in English)](https://github.com/AntigoneRandy/antigonerandy.github.io/raw/main/docs/Boheng_Li_s_CV.pdf).  -->

 # 🔥 News
+- *2024.11*: I will serve as the Artifact Evaluation Committee (AEC) for USENIX Security 2025.
+- *2024.11*: I am invited as a reviewer for the IEEE Transactions on Circuits and Systems for Video Technology (TCSVT).
 - *2024.11*: I received the outstanding reviewer award from ACM MM 2024.
 - *2024.09*: One paper is accepted by S&P 2025.
 - *2024.05*: One paper is accepted by ICML 2024.